-Since my audience is largely American, relatively few people will be reading The Alt Rock Chick over Thanksgiving weekend.
-My former compatriots will be heavily involved in the two great American sports of eating and shopping, so I thought I’d slip this one in while no one was looking to fix a hole in my Beatles catalog.
+Since my audience is largely American, relatively few people will be reading the altrockchick over Thanksgiving weekend.
+My former compatriots will be heavily involved in the three great American sports of eating, shopping and televised American football, so I thought I’d slip this one in while no one was looking to fix a hole in my Beatles catalog.
 You know, where the rain gets in . . . my mind has been wandering lately . . .
 I need to stop that.

-While I’ve retained my American citizenship, I can no longer ethically claim a membership in American society.
+While I’ve retained my American citizenship (for now), I can no longer ethically claim membership in American society.
 However, I have compensated for that loss by earning membership in a more exclusive group.
 I’m now one of the few people outside of George Martin’s immediate family who has listened to Yellow Submarine in its entirety three times.

 The two songs that are worth the price of admission are “Hey Bulldog” and “It’s All Too Much.”

 Geoff Emerick describes the experience of “Hey Bulldog” as the last time he had any fun working with The Beatles.
 A few weeks after the recording (made during the filming of the promo video for “Lady Madonna”) they would wander off to India and come back a fragmented, grumpy bunch.
-While they still made a few good records, they lost their playfulness and began to take themselves too seriously.
+While they still released some good songs, they lost their playfulness and began to take themselves too seriously.
 In spirit, The Beatles on “Hey Bulldog” are The Beatles goofing off on the playing fields in A Hard Day’s Night, but by this time their awareness of musical possibilities had expanded exponentially.

 The musical structure of “Hey Bulldog” is fascinating on many levels.
 Much is made about this being one of the few piano riff songs in The Beatles’ catalog, but I think the more important consideration is that they use the seventh chord (B7) as the root and never resolve it to the tonic chord (B major).
 Seventh chords are primarily used in blues and rock to create tension that leads to resolution—the listener feels a sense of satisfaction when that last line of a blues song hangs on a seventh chord for a moment before coming back to the tonic, where the song began (B7-E, for example).
 By maintaining the 7th chord as the baseline, The Beatles gave “Hey Bulldog” an edginess that lasts throughout.
 The upward chord sequence you hear on the bridge to the chorus (the “You can talk to me” lines) is a simple trick, but a very effective one: all they do is take the Bm chord and move the perfect fifth (the F#) up two half-steps per measure (Bm, Bm5, Bm6, Bm7) then do the same when they shift to the complementary Em (Em, Em5, Em6, Em7).
 This sequence amplifies the dramatic tension already inherent in the root 7th chord.
 Another way of explaining the tension is that the song is written in the key of B major but we never hear the B major chord we expect to hear—we only hear its neighbors, B7 and Bm (and variations of Bm).